The FCC has recently clarified it the rules regarding HIPAA and patient telephone calls, but fails to properly consider automated telephone calls.

 Prior to the ban, consent could be inferred by an existing relationship between the sender and the recipient (the healthcare provider and the patient).
 From October 2013 onwards, the FCC requires prior written, unambiguous consent from the individual receiving calls on a mobile phone from an autodialing device.

-Under the FCC ruling, provided that the texting service provider signs a Business Associate Agreement (BAA), automated appointment reminders sent to mobile devices via a third-party texting service are allowed.
+Under the FCC ruling, provided that the texting service provider signs a Business Associate Agreement (BAA) with the healthcare provider, automated appointment reminders sent to mobile devices via a third-party texting service are allowed.
 It is hoped that the situation regarding HIPAA compliant automated calls to patients will be clarified in the near future by a future FCC ruling.